sourcemeta/learnjsonschema.com/content/2020-12/validation/dependentRequired.markdown

     keyword: else
 ---

 The `dependentRequired` keyword specifies a conditional dependency between properties within an instance.
 It ensures that if a certain property is present in an instance, then another specified set of properties must also be present.
-Essentially, it extends the functionality of required by allowing dependencies based on the existence of other properties.
 In short, if property A exists in an instance, then properties B, C, and D must also be present.
 * The value of this keyword must be an object.
 * Properties in this object, if any, must be arrays.
-* Elements in each array, if any, must be strings, and must be unique.
+* Items in each array, if any, must be strings, and must be unique.

 ## Examples